AMWA-TV/info-006/docs/Device implementation How To.md

 **Open a Session and Obtain Information on Control of Interest**

 Use the JSON Command to open a new session to the NC-01 WebSocket control.
-Copy the JSON formatted message into the For more information about the format refer to [AMWA IS-12 NMOS Control Protocol](https://specs.amwa.tv/is-12/ ).
+Copy the JSON formatted message into the payload area.
+For more information about the format refer to [AMWA IS-12 NMOS Control Protocol](https://specs.amwa.tv/is-12/).
 Also note that in an actual system most of the manual steps we are performing here would be performed by an NMOS Controller using the IS-12 specification.
-For more information about implementing and IS-12 NMOS Controller see the HOW-TO section for Controller implementations.
+For more information about implementing an IS-12 NMOS Controller see the HOW-TO section for Controller implementations.

 ```